-In 1991 an exhibition was held in the upstairs hall of the old Sunday School building on Town Street to celebrate the rebuilding of the river wall, now flats, doctors and dentists surgeries.
+In 1993 an exhibition was held in the upstairs hall of the old Sunday School building on Town Street, now flats on the upper floors, with doctor’s and dentist’s surgeries on the ground floor, to celebrate the rebuilding of the river wall.
 The river wall had collapsed in 1991, leading to closure of Town Street for a year.

 For centuries the area east of the River Goyt now called Marple Bridge was part of the township of Ludworth in the Hundred of the High Peak in the county of Derbyshire.